 10. Will my hooped dress fit into the wedding car/down the aisle/in a cubicle?

 You put your hoopskirt wedding dress on at the bridal shop.
 You stand on a box and twirl in front of the mirror and take a few wobbly steps back and forth.
 You probably even sit down on that really ornate Chippendale settee to make sure you can sit down.
 But you probably won’t have a chance to test your dress in a space as narrow as the aisle you’ll be walking down.
-You’ll have no idea, until the big day, if you’ll be unable to climb into the wedding car or will start pulling chairs to the altar.
+You’ll have no idea, until the big day, if you’ll be unable to climb into the wedding car or if you’ll start pulling chairs to the altar.

 We advise that you get creative with the shop staff and ask them if they could arrange some chairs for you to walk through.
 You could also try on different styling options—if your hoopskirt is very rigid, perhaps a soft layered petticoat will do the job just as well?
-Also, have the dress measured at bottom so you know the size.
+Also, have the dress measured at the bottom so you know the size.

 11. Should I get a pair of flat shoes to dance in, or wear heels all day and night?